About Milan, Italy - Home | Contact | Sitemap

 Pietro Verri (1728 – 1797)

 was born in Milan in 1728 into a noble and conservative family.
 He spent his youth in various religious institutes until 1749 when he started to rebel against the environment in which he was brought up.
-Dismayed at his father's decision to make him take up law studies he left in 1759 to sign up as a volunteer in the Seven Years War.
+Dismayed at his father's decision to make him take up law studies, he left in 1759 to sign up as a volunteer in the Seven Years War.
 However, unable to put up with military life, he left the following year.
 Back in Milan, together with his brother Alessandro, Paolo Frisi, Cesare Beccaria, Carli and Secchi, he set up an academy, 'la Accademia dei Pugni', for which, from 1764 to 1766, he edited the periodical “Il Caffè”.
 This Illuministic publication was one of the most lively and innovative in Milan.
 This was a period of fervid work for Verri, when, apart from the magazine, he wrote various other works including "Il Discorso sulla felicità" (1763).
-When the group broke up, Verri started working for the Austrian administration, a job which brought him no pleasure both from a personal and ideal point of view, although in this period he had started writing a great deal again.
+When the group broke up, Verri started working for the Austrian administration, a job which brought him no satisfaction (in both a personal and idealistic point of view) despite the fact that in this period he had started writing a great deal again.
 The outbreak of the French Revolution rekindled his hopes and the Napoleonic invasion led him to take up a post in the provisional Municipality in spite of its lack of Jacobean ideals.

 Cesare Beccaria the typical illuministic intellectual of Milan